Artist: Anselm Kiefer (German, born Donaueschingen, 1945)

-Gouache, sand, ash, and charcoal on two torn and pasted photographs
+Medium: Gouache, sand, ash and charcoal on two torn and pasted photographs

-Similar to Kiefer's practice of recycling photographs he took in the late 1960s for work made around 1980 (as in Brünnhilde Sleeps, 1995.14.30), the artist used pictures he took on a visit in 1993 to China for more recent work that references Mao Zedong and the Cultural Revolution.
-Kiefer's large-scale photo-collage of a monumental statue of the Chinese leader in salute appears here double-exposed with another image of a vast, curved wall of bricks.
-The heroic statue's gesture echoes Kiefer's early photographs and drawings of himself performing the sieg Heil or Hitler salute (see Everyone Stands Under His Own Dome of Heaven, 1995.14.4).
-Kiefer approaches the legacy of the brutal Chinese Communist regime with the same critical eye he turned on Germany's tortured recent past earlier in his career.
-Mao had written in 1957 that "Letting a hundred flowers bloom and a hundred schools of thought contend is the policy of promoting the progress of the arts and sciences."
-Here, however, the sand- and ash-encrusted flowers painted at bottom struggle to blossom under the weight of the imposing statue, while the wall blocks all access to any scene beyond the picture's plane.
+Kiefer used pictures he took on a visit to China in 1993 for a series of works that reference Mao Zedong and the Cultural Revolution.
+Kiefer's large-scale photo-collage of a monumental statue of the Chinese leader saluting appears double-exposed with another image of a vast, curved wall of bricks.
+The heroic statue's gesture echoes Kiefer's early photographs and drawings of himself performing the Sieg Heil, the Nazi salute.
+Kiefer approaches the legacy of the brutal Chinese Communist regime with the same critical eye he turned on Germany's tortured recent past.
+In 1957 Mao wrote: "Letting a hundred flowers bloom and a hundred schools of thought contend is the policy of promoting the progress of the arts and sciences."
+Here, however, the sand and ash-encrusted flowers at the bottom struggle to blossom under the weight of the imposing statue while the wall blocks all access beyond the picture plane.